Dave Pallone: Umpiring career

 In September of that year, Pallone was forced to resign.
-He was "outed" later in the year in a New York Post article and alleged to been involved in a sex ring that involved teenage boys.
+He was "outed" later in the year in a New York Post article and alleged to have been involved in a sex ring that involved teenage boys.
 The New York district attorney later determined that Pallone was not involved; Pallone sued Major League baseball for wrongfully terminating him, and he later received a substantial settlement.
 But the damage had been done.
 Pallone later wrote his autobiography, Behind the Mask: My Double Life in Baseball, which became a New York Times best-seller, and has been republished as an e-book.
 Pallone now does diversity training for corporations, colleges, universities and athletes with the NCAA.
 Pallone was part of the first class of inductees to the National Gay and Lesbian Sports Hall of Fame in 2013.